pentaho/pentaho-oem-sample-plugin/README.md

 2. ExtraRolesUserRoleListService is a more sophesticated example showing how you can wrap the built-in implementation with a class to decorate the built-in's behaviors.
 This example adds a custom role to the physical list from the built-in implementation.
+3. MyAction is an example of an ABS Action being supplied by a plugin.
+4. MyService is a plugin REST service utilizing the MyAction permission